DK5983/MSDS498IndividualProject/README.md

 ## Inroduction

-In the sixteenth chapter of the textbook *Python for Programmers*, the authors walk you through a number of exercises pertaining to Big Data utilizing Hadoop, Spark, NoSQL and IoT. (**https://learning.oreilly.com/library/view/python-for-programmers/9780135231364/ch16.xhtml**).
+In the sixteenth chapter of the textbook *Python for Programmers*, the authors walk you through a number of exercises pertaining to Big Data utilizing Hadoop, Spark, NoSQL and IoT (**https://learning.oreilly.com/library/view/python-for-programmers/9780135231364/ch16.xhtml**).
 In section 16.5 the exercise was to configure and run a MapReduce Cluster in Azure that could identify the length of each word in a text and count how many words had each length.
 For this project, I wanted to get the same end result, but use a different cloud-based platform.
 I chose **Amazon Web Services (AWS)** for this project utilizing their **Elastic Map Reduce (EMR)** program

 This will host the source code and information pertaining to my MSDS 498 Individual Project.